epfl-ada/ada-2023-project-preprocessedpeoples/README.md

 2) In the Oscars, how does gender representation among nominees and winners vary over time?
 3) What are the long-term trends in gender representation in movies?

-Adam: Character complexity by defining some metric, for example number of actions a character takes in the movie plot summary.
-Problems are some plot descriptions are only a sentence.
-Looking at the type of actions with CoreNLP, extract the sentences associated by the characters, extract adjectives.

-Somehow analyse the changes in characters and assign a score of character complexity to each character -> analyse the complexity across female and male characters.

 # Proposed additional datasets (if any):
 We have already used CMU Movie Dataset with Stanford CoreNLP-processed summaries.
 In addition to that, we plan to use three additional datasets to enrich our research results.